-He also raised the issue of quality of agricultural soil globally that he said is at a crisis point and food quality is clearly deteriorating.
-Thus, there is a health disaster here right now, in every country “and it’s only going to get worse.”
+He also raised the issue of quality of agricultural soil globally that he said is at a crisis point.
+As a result, food quality is clearly deteriorating.
+Therefore, there is a health disaster in every country “and it’s only going to get worse.”

-Official nutrition guidelines have aggravated the crises.
-That’s because those responsible for the guidelines have allowed religious or ideological beliefs to affect their judgment.
+Official nutrition guidelines have aggravated the crises, he said.
+That’s largely because those responsible for the making up the guidelines have allowed religious or ideological beliefs to affect their judgment.
 They have also ignored the science of evolution, biochemistry and physiology, Fettke said.

 And when you cross paths with those prepared to defend their beliefs and ideology, “they will never back down despite the science”.

 Once he understood that, Fettke said that he had a better idea of the motivation for those opposing his promotion of LCHF: “Myths become beliefs and if you keep propaganda going long enough, it becomes an ideology.

 Click here to read: You need 5-a-day fruit and veg?
 No you don’t!

-He said that those with religious ideologies have conned us into thinking that our cells require processed “food” to keep their engines running.
+Yet those with religious ideologies have conned people into thinking that their bodies require processed “food” to keep their engines running.
 People should, therefore, apply a filter to everything they hear about nutrition.

 He closed with a quote attributed to Mark Twain: “It’s easier to fool people than to convince them that they have been fooled.”
 In his autobiography, Twain actually said something similar: “How easy it is to make people believe a lie, and how hard it is to undo that work again!”